 A BU coin is a coin that has never been circulated and retains all of its original mint luster.
-BU stands for "Brilliant Uncirculated" and is sometimes used interchangeably with Mint State or Uncirculated.
-This term is used less frequently now that the Sheldon scale of numerical grading is more widely used.
+BU stands for "Brilliant Uncirculated," but this term is used less frequently now that the Sheldon scale of numerical grading is more widely used.
+Additionally, some people incorrectly believe that BU stands for "Beautiful Uncirculated."

-- Uncirculated (MS-60, MS-61, MS-62): A technically uncirculated coin with abundant and noticeable defects such as bag marks and scrapes.
+- Uncirculated (MS-60, MS-61, MS-62): A technically uncirculated coin with large and noticeable defects such as bag marks and scrapes.
 It is usually accompanied by a poor strike and dull mint luster.

 - Select Uncirculated (MS-63): An uncirculated coin with fewer deficiencies and better eye appeal been lower Mint State grades